LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Between each of these temperature changes, the system is given a waiting time of 30 minutes after reaching the target temperature.

 The field of permanent magnets is very temperature-dependent and can lose its magnetisation at higher temperatures (typically >=80$^{\circ}$ for non-high-quality type N magnets [@magna-c]).
-The temperature range was selected so that it is within a sufficient range for the application.
+The temperature range is selected so that it is within a sufficient range for the application.

 ### Temperature Sensitivity Analysis